Foothill College Promise

 Q: Do I have to pay for my tuition, fees, books and supplies out of pocket and then ask for reimbursement through the Foothill Promise Program?

-No. If you meet the qualifications for the Foothill Promise Program, you do not need to pay for your tuition, fees, required books and required supplies (lab materials, arts kits and graphing calculators only) because they will be covered by the program.
+No. If you meet the qualifications for the Foothill Promise Program, you do not need to pay for your tuition and fees, (and required books and supplies [lab materials, arts kits and graphing calculators only]— if you qualify through a learning community) because they will be covered by the program.

 Approximately 2-3 weeks before the start of the quarter, you will be notified that your name has been added to the Foothill Promise book voucher list at the Foothill Bookstore.